angelB612/little-prince-rag/README.md

 python ingest.py --data-dir mydata
 ```

 This ingests every `.pdf`/`.txt` file found directly in `data/` (non-recursive) and creates a `chroma_db/` directory containing the vector index.
-Re-run it any time you add or update a file in `data/` — it rebuilds the index from scratch.
+Re-run it whenever you add or update a file in `data/`; it rebuilds the index from scratch.

 ### 2a.
 Launch the Streamlit UI